patrickrst/nixu-challenge-2019/report/challenges_generated.md

 ### Analysis

-Dnscat2 tunnels network traffic over the DNS protocol and is a real world application that a security researcher could encouter.
+Dnscat2 tunnels network traffic over the DNS protocol and is a real world application that a security researcher could encounter.
 DNS tunnels are common because it allows to communicate with the outside world as it is rare for a firewall to block DNS traffic.
 An example application is for a command-and-control infrastructure that could be used by malware.
 This challenge is a realistic situation that relates to network security.
 To be able to detect such traffic inside a network, we would need a performing IDS to detect that this is malicious DNS traffic.

 fridge 2.0
 ----------